FraudBlogger.com

 Attorney General Sues Broker

-In a predatory lending case filed against Jose Guzman in a Connecticut court, he has been charged with luring dozens of people of people into loans they could not afford based on false information put down on the closing documents they signed.
+In a predatory lending case filed against Jose Guzman in a Connecticut court, he has

 read story from TheDay.com